NishanthSpShetty/apk-patch-server/README.md

 mvn install && java -jar target/genesis-server-0.0.1-SNAPSHOT.jar
 ```

-NOTE : if you are using java 9 and above, the above command will throw ClassNotFoundException while looking for jaxb jars, as it is moved to J2EE, to run you can use the given jaxb jar with this project and run as follows
+NoTE : if you are using java 9 and above, the above command will throw ClassNotFoundException while looking for jaxb jars, as it is moved to J2EE, to run you can use the given jaxb jar with this project and run as follows
 ```
 mvn clean install && java -cp jaxb-api-2.2.jar -jar target/genesis-server-0.0.1-SNAPSHOT.jar
 ```